Government shutdowns in the United States: Overview

 Under the separation of powers created by the United States Constitution, the appropriation and control of government funds for the United States is the sole responsibility of the United States Congress.
 Congress begins this process through proposing an appropriation bill aimed at determining the levels of spending for each federal department and government program.
 The finalized version of the bill is then voted upon by both the House of Representatives and the Senate.
-After it passes both chambers, it proceeds to the President of the United States to sign the bill into law.
+After it passes both chambers, it is sent to the President of the United States to sign it into law.

 The Antideficiency Act of 1870 makes it illegal for any government official to make payments or enter into contracts in excess of congressional appropriations.
 Although the Act was enacted in 1870, it was not until 1980 that the Department of Justice issued legal opinions interpreting the Act as requiring government shutdowns during funding lapses.

 Government shutdowns tend to occur when there is a disagreement over budget allocations before the existing cycle ends.
 Such disagreements can come from the president – through vetoing or threatening to veto any finalized appropriation bills they receive – or from one or both chambers of Congress, often from the political party that has control over that chamber.
 A shutdown can be temporarily avoided through the enactment of a continuing resolution (CR), which can extend funding for the government for a set period, during which time negotiations can be made to supply an appropriation bill that all involved parties of the political deadlock on spending can agree upon.

 A CR can be blocked by the same parties if there are issues with the content of the resolution bill that either party has a disagreement with, in which case a shutdown will inevitably occur if a CR cannot be passed by the House, Senate or president.
 Congress may, in rare cases, attempt to override a presidential veto of an appropriation bill or CR.
 Such an act requires majority support of two-thirds of both chambers.